List of Detroit Red Wings draft picks: Key

-Statistics are complete to the end of the 2021–22 NHL season.
+Statistics are complete as of October 19, 2025.

 Goaltenders

-Detroit has drafted 49 goaltenders, 17 of whom have appeared in the NHL.
+Detroit has drafted 53 goaltenders, 17 of whom have appeared in the NHL.
 The first goaltender drafted by Detroit to appear in the league was Jim Rutherford; he played in 457 games with the Red Wings, the Pittsburgh Penguins, the Toronto Maple Leafs, and the Los Angeles Kings.
-Rutherford has since served as the general manager (GM) of the Hartford Whalers/Carolina Hurricanes and is now the GM of the Penguins.
+Rutherford has since served as the general manager (GM) of the Hartford Whalers/Carolina Hurricanes and the Penguins.
 Chris Osgood has the most games played, wins, and ties of any goaltender drafted by the Wings, while Rutherford has the most career losses.
 Jimmy Howard has the most career overtime losses of any player on the list, while Mrázek has the lowest goals against average.

 Skaters

-Detroit has drafted 485skaters (defensemen and forwards), 174 of whom have appeared in the NHL.
+Detroit has drafted 508 skaters (defensemen and forwards), 174 of whom have appeared in the NHL.
 Peter Mahovlich, Detroit's first pick, was also the first pick by the team to play in the NHL.
 Mahovlich played in 884 games for the Wings, the Montreal Canadiens, and the Penguins.
 Nicklas Lidstrom and Steve Yzerman are the only two picks to have played in over 1,500 games.
 Both Lidstrom and Yzerman spent their entire careers in Detroit, had their numbers retired by the team, and were inducted into the Hockey Hall of Fame.
 Marcel Dionne scored the most goals and points of any player drafted into the league by Detroit, while Yzerman has the most assists.
-Dionne and Yzerman are the only players drafted by the Wings to have scored at least 600 goals, 1,000 assists, and/or 1700 points.
+Dionne and Yzerman are the only players drafted by the Wings to have scored at least 600 goals, 1,000 assists, and/or 1,700 points.
 Bob Probert accumulated the most penalty minutes, with 3,300.